Zzero76/32/README.md

 `scp -r ucxxxxx@aristotle.rc.ucl.ac.uk:path/to/your/file Desktop`

+To run your Python scripts, simply run in the command line:

+`bash submission.script`

 In this directory, you have a submission script for submitting jobs on Aristotle, Python scripts for running a geometry optimisaiton, band structure, DOS calculation, and pseudopotentials.
 Instructions on how to complete and submit the assignment are in the NSCI0032: Integrated Data-Driven Materials Science and Digitalisation 23/24 page on Moodle.